 Designing Summer Workshops: Basic Planning

-This will be the third summer that my studio has offered workshops and camps.
-While they take quite a bit of planning, workshops can be a great way to shake up a summer lesson schedule.
+While they take quite a bit of planning, camps and workshops can be a great way to shake up a summer lesson schedule.
 If you haven’t tried a workshop or camp in your studio yet, here are a few basic planning concepts to consider:

 What music/theory/performance concepts do you want to include?